kayler-renslow/arma-dialog-creator/ISSUE_TEMPLATE.md

 ### Version and Build
-Type your version info and build info here.
+Type your version info **and** build number.
 (Version looks something like 1.0.0 and build is just a number)

 ### Summary
 One or two concise sentences about the issue (i.e. "error on importing").